 Applicants for the Master of Science in Nursing Program (All tracks) must meet the following admissions requirements:

 - Have a minimum of a Bachelor of Science degree in Nursing or a Bachelor of Arts degree in a closely related field from an accredited institution recognized by the United States Department of Education for admission to the MSN curriculum.
 Students with a Bachelor of Science degree in a field other than Nursing will be required to verify course work or experience in undergraduate research, leadership/management, and public/community health.
 If course work is required, the student may be admitted to the program, but must complete the additional course requirements before starting the MSN core courses.

-- Submit the required official Bachelor's degree transcript from institutions recognized prior to the end of add/drop period of the first term.
+- Submit the required official Bachelor's degree transcript from institutions recognized prior to the end of the add/drop period of the first term.
 Nurses who have received a bachelor's degree from a U.S. institution in another discipline are eligible to apply.

 - Applicants submitting non-U.S. or non-English transcripts should refer to the International Admissions section of the catalog.